evanlee2212/ray-tracer/README.md

 # cs4212 Ray Tracer

 A CPU ray tracer supporting perspective cameras, triangle and sphere primitives, and Lambertian, Blinn-Phong, and mirror shading.
 Output is a PNG image.
+Scenes can be defined programmatically or loaded from JSON scene files.

 ---